 *Scattered-Dense Gap Problem (Brazas-Fischer): Let be the smallest normal subgroup of that contains the set and is closed under transfinite products.
 Must contain the homotopy class of the loop shown below?

 The Scattered-Dense Gap Problem is equivalent to the problem in my paper Scattered products in fundamental groupoids asking “Must every space with well-defined scattered -products have well-defined transfinite -products?
+Although this may seem like a very specific statement, this is actually a very fundamental problem about how non-commutative infinitary operations work and it is definitely worth solving.

 *Closures of Countable Subgroups Problem: Consider the -subgroup closure operators defined in the paper “Test-map characterizations of locally properties of fundamental groups.”
 Suppose is any space and is a countable index -closed subgroup.
 Must be closed according to other closure operators, e.g. must be -closed, -closed, -closed, or -closed?